 - Strong partnerships and a high level of trust between commissioned services, commissioners and Nottinghamshire Police provided an excellent foundation for services to continue to provide almost seamless support during lockdown.
-This was due to the pre-pandemic environment in which: partnership working was specified in domestic abuse commissioned support services; regular service reviews with providers were held by commissioners; and formal cross sector governance arrangements were quickly implemented and properly used. - Having a ready made silent solution for 999 calls which could be quickly implemented by Nottinghamshire Police helped to mitigate the risk of harm to survivors during the first phase of the lockdown - The PCC's ability and willingness to underwrite the costs of moving the Nottinghamshire DSVA helpline to a cloud based solution was critical in ensuring the swift response of the helpline to significantly increased demand - A shared commitment to tackling domestic abuse during the pandemic by the PCC, Nottingham City Council, Nottinghamshire County Council and Nottinghamshire Police meant that agencies could work together towards common goals and avoid duplication of effort - Survivors presenting for support during the pandemic have a higher level of need, with perpetrators often using the lockdown and Government guidance (for example about children's movement between parents) as a way to perpetrate further abuse. - Additional team and management and clinical supervision has been essential to support staff during the pandemic, who have had to provide support remotely and without the physical presence of colleagues.
-This has been at a financial cost, which MoJ funding will help to meet until 31 October 2020.
+This was due to the pre-pandemic environment in which: partnership working was specified in domestic abuse commissioned support services; regular service reviews with providers were held by commissioners; and formal cross sector governance arrangements were already in place and properly used. - Having a ready-made silent solution for 999 calls which could be quickly implemented by Nottinghamshire Police helped to mitigate the risk of harm to survivors during the initial phase of the first lockdown. - The PCC's ability and willingness to underwrite the costs of moving the Nottinghamshire DSVA helpline to a cloud based solution was critical in ensuring the swift response of the helpline to significantly increased demand. - A shared commitment to tackling domestic abuse during the pandemic by the PCC, Nottingham City Council, Nottinghamshire County Council and Nottinghamshire Police meant that agencies could work together towards common goals and avoid duplication of effort. - Survivors presenting for support during the pandemic have a higher level of need, with perpetrators often using the lockdown and Government guidance (e.g. children's movement between parents) as a way to perpetrate further abuse. - Additional team and management and clinical supervision has been essential to support staff during the pandemic, who have had to provide support remotely and without the physical presence of colleagues.
+This has been at a financial cost, which MoJ funding has helped to meet.
 It is likely that prolonged remote working may have a further impact on physical and mental health and the cost of services.
-Further costs are likely to be incurred later in the year - Having a service already commissioned to lead on campaigns and communications (Equation in the city) meant the wider DVA partnership could convene quickly and immediately start cascading key messages about service availability and access as well as build on national campaigns such as accessing support through pharmacies.

-Huge pressure on refuge, homelessness and lack of space locally, regionally and nationally has created increased pressure on our local and national DSVA helplines as well as on local housing services, who are also seeking spaces for homeless people to meet wider Covid guidance around homelessness.
-The lack of housing options to enable women to flee may result in increased future homicides and suicide attempts.
+Further costs are likely to be incurred in future years. - Having an existing service commissioned to lead on campaigns and communications (Equation in the city) meant the wider DVA partnership could immediately start cascading key messages about service availability and build on national campaigns such as accessing support through pharmacies. - Huge pressure on refuge, homelessness and lack of space locally, regionally and nationally has created increased pressure on our local and national DSVA helplines as well as on local housing services, who are also seeking spaces for homeless people to meet wider Covid guidance around homelessness.
+The lack of housing options to enable women to flee may result in increased future homicides and suicide attempts. - Remote working has put a spotlight on employers' roles in protecting survivors from domestic abuse.
+There may be a need for work to support employers to develop and implement robust policies.